Sud3ep/SecureT/README.md

 #
 ### JavaScript

-To use SecureT in a JavaScript, you can use fetch API to send a request:
+To use SecureT in a JavaScript, you can use send a request using various HTTP clients:

 Using fetch: